cchenshu/Azure-Learning-Path/setupenv.md

 3. click the button [reopen in a contain]

-*Load the project*
+**Load the project**

-*There are two ways of doing this:*

 1)Load VS Code, and it should ask you to re-open the project in a container, if it finds the .devcontainer folder.

-2)If not, you can open the Command Palette, and run “Remote-Containers: Rebuild and Reopen in Container”.
+2)If not, you can open the Command Palette, and run “Remote-Containers: **Rebuild and Reopen in Container**”.

-The first time you do this, it may take a little while as it needs to build the Docker image.
+The first time you do this, it may take a little while as it needs to build the **Docker image**.
 After the first load, each time you open the project, it should be much quicker (Unless you change the Dockerfile).

-You are now using the Dev Container in VS Code.
+You are now using the **Dev Container** in VS Code.
 When you open the terminal, you are inside the container.
 Plugins are running inside the container too.

 ### Error  :  Java gateway process exited before sending its port number